This function crops data by datetime

 Details

-Function is able to crop data from start to end but works also with start only and end only.
-When only start is provided, then function crops only the beginning of the tim-series and vice versa with end.
+Function is able to crop data from start to end but works also with start only or end only.
+When only start is provided, then function crops only the beginning of the time-series and vice versa using end.

-The end_included parameter is used for selecting, whether to return data which contains end time or not.
+The end_included parameter is used for specification, whether to return data which contains end time or not.
 For example when cropping the data to rounded days, typically users use midnight.
 2023-06-15 00:00:00 UTC.
 But midnight is the last date of ending day and the same time first date of the next day.
-Thus, there will be the last day with single record.
-This can be confusing in aggregation (e.g. daily mean of single record per day, typically NA) so sometimes it is better to exclude end and crop on 2023-06-14 23:45:00 UTC (15 minutes records).
+This will create the last day of time-series containing single record (midnight).
+This can be confusing when user performs aggregation with such data (e.g. daily mean of single record per day, typically NA) so sometimes it is better to use end_included = FALSE excluding end record and crop at 2023-06-14 23:45:00 UTC (15 minutes records).

 Examples